TehPers/runtime_injector/README.md

 ## Minimum supported Rust version

-As the library is still in development, the only supported Rust version is the most recent version of Rust.
+As the library is still in development, the only supported Rust version is the most recent version of stable Rust.
 The library may work on older versions, but there is no guarantee.

 ## License